freekh/deputy/README.rst

 What could  you use it for?
 =================
 You are welcome to use deputy for whatever you like, but here are some use cases it actually fits:
 1) Whenever you just have some dependencies in your project: Most of the time, I just want to have the jars that I depend on, but these cannot be put under a distributed version control system.
 A comprimise can therefore be to have a list of urls you can download the jars you need and a tool that downloads them SUPER quick.
+This is something deputy will help you with.
 2) Debugging ivy: for some reason your code is getting AbstractMethodErrors.
 You see your classpath has some jars it shouldn't have but why?
 With deputy you can easily figure out what is failing and why you were doing it in the first place.
-3) Easily inspecting what jars and artifacts your project depends on
+3) Easily inspecting what jars and artifacts your project depends on.
 4) Handle dependencies in an exteremly stable manner: base your project on links to the jars, links you know work and all surprises are gone.
+Adding the md5 sums for even more stability also is something that you can do.

 INSTALLATION
 -----------
 Install conscript (TODO: link) and then do: `cs freekh/deputy`

 COMMANDS
 ----------